fsprojects/FSharp.Formatting/docs/styling.md

 ## Customizing menu items by template

 You can add advanced stylings to the sidebar generated menu items by creating a new template for it.
+For adding a template via command line you can use the `--input` option or alternatively add them to the docs/ folder.

-To customize the generated headers, add template file `docs/_menu_template.html`.
-A starting template with the default configuration would look like:
+To customize the generated headers, use file `_menu_template.html` with starting template:

 ```
 <li class="nav-header">